ghostbuster91/blogposts/42-keys/main.md

 ![thumbs](./thumbs.png "thumbs")

-The middle thumb keys are in a natural position for my thumb and because of that they have the most important functions.
+The middle thumb keys are in a natural position for my thumbs and because of that they have the most important functions.

 Having `bspc` and `space` under your thumbs is very convenient.